Muoio117/Muoio117.github.io/docs/products/animtools.md

 ### <span style="color: #5A84D4;">Blend Anim Ends</span>
-The `Blend Anim Ends` Operation (`UATBlendAnimEndsOperation`) blends Animation ends together using select inertialization methods in the Local Space of the bones; that is, the Operation can ensure the first/last frame of an Animation matches
+The `Blend Anim Ends` Operation (i.e. `UATBlendAnimEndsOperation`) blends Animation ends together using select inertialization methods in the Local Space of the bones; that is, the Operation can ensure the first/last frame of an Animation matches

 1.  the last/first frame in the same Animation,
 2.  the first frame in another Animation, or